dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 ## Restructure your project

 There are several paradigms in which you can structure your project.
 Choosing one of these structures is often personal preference, and influenced by how you and your team members operate.
-We will discuss three possible project structures:
+This guide will outline three possible project structures:

 1. [Structured by Dagster object](#structured-by-object-type)
 2. [Structured by technology](#structured-by-technology)